What is otosclerosis?

 “Otosclerosis is a relatively uncommon finding among all patients with hearing loss,” says Dr. Richard Waguespack, MD, a clinical professor at the department of otolaryngology at the University of Alabama at Birmingham.
 More common causes of conductive hearing loss include middle ear fluid, earwax, and perforated eardrums, he says.

-Still, more than 3 million people in the United States have otosclerosis, according to the National Institute on Deafness and Other Communication Disorders (NIDCD).
+Still, more than three million people in the United States have otosclerosis, according to the National Institute on Deafness and Other Communication Disorders (NIDCD).

 Otosclerosis risk factors